The Dishman Family of Virginia

 1. [S1] Dishman of Pine Hill Family Bible Record, 1756-1889, Family records; image and transcription, Library of Virginia (https://lva.primo.exlibrisgroup.com/permalink/01LVA_INST/altrmk/alma990004990800205756 : 2001); Supplemental information about the bible taken from "The Dishman Family of Pine Hill, c.1752-1905, Westmoreland and King George Counties", Charles M. Marsteller III, Tidewater Virginia Families, Vol. 9, No. 3, Nov/Dec 2000, pp. 164-172.: The Dishmans of Pine Hill owned a family bible that contains vital data for Samuel & Susanna Baker Dishman, John & Ann Edmonds Jones Dishman, and Addison & Mary Jane James Dishman and their issue.
 It appears that the records were retroactively compiled by John Dishman (1793-1844) of King George County for his siblings and issue.
 His descendants continued this tradition.
 The Bible record was passed to Samuel Roland Dishman (1871-1946) of San Francisco, California.
 He passed the Bible and his extensive research to his son Addison Vincent Dishman, Sr. (born 1906) of Cocoa Beach, Florida.
 Upon the son's death, some of his personal property, including the bible record, was disposed of.
 The Bible and Roland's family research were saved by James Dallas Dishman of Lynchburg, Virginia, who was alerted by a Dishman family member who found the materials in a Florida flea market in 1999.
 James has given the Bible record and the papers to William James Dishman of Salt Lake City, Utah, a great-grandson of Samuel Roland Dishman.

-2. [S2] Samuel Roland Dishman, Compiler, Chart Showing the Descendants of SAMUEL DISHMAN Who Was the First Dishman to Settle in America, (San Francisco, CA: Privately printed, 1 Dec 1935).
+2. [S2] Samuel Roland Dishman, compiler, Book - Samuel Dishman Descendants Chart, (San Francisco, CA: Privately printed, 1 Dec 1935).

 3. [S4] Charles M. Marsteller, "The Dishman Family of Pine Hill, c.1752-1905, Westmoreland and King George Counties," Tidewater Virginia Families: A Magazine of History and Genealogy 9 (2000): 164-172.

-4. [S118] Netti Schreiner-Yantis and Florene Speakman Love, compilers, The 1787 Census of Virginia, (Springfield, VA: Genealogical Books in Print, 1987). p.
+4. [S118] Netti Schreiner-Yantis and Florene Speakman Love, compilers, Book - 1787 Virginia Census, (Springfield, VA: Genealogical Books in Print, 1987). p.
 370.

-5. [S13] Samuel Dishman Sr. will (16 Dec 1793), Will Book 2, page 198, County Clerk's Office, King George County, Virginia.
+5. [S13] Samuel Dishman Sr. will (16 Dec 1793), Will Book 2, page 198, County Clerk's Office.

 6. [S187] John Frederick Dorman, "King George County, Virginia, 1800 Tax List," The Virginia Genealogist 34 (1991): 89-95.

-7. [S205] Ward, Roger G., abstracter, 1815 Directory of Virginia Landowners (and Gazetteer), Volume 3: Eastern Region (Athens, GA: Iberian, 1998). p.
+7. [S205] Ward, Roger G., abstracter, Book - 1815 Directory of VA Landowners, Vol. 3, Volume 3: Eastern Region (Athens, GA: Iberian, 1998). p.
 106, location given as Mansion tract residence at Attopin Dam.

-8. [S14] Samuel Dishman Jr. will (17 Mar 1817), Will Book 3, page 183, County Clerk's Office, King George County, Virginia.
+8. [S14] Samuel Dishman Jr. will (17 Mar 1817), Will Book 3, page 183, County Clerk's Office.

-9. [S37] William L. Deyo, Compiler, King George County Virginia 1800 Census, (Colonial Beach, VA: DeJoux Publications, 1998).
+9. [S37] William L. Deyo, compiler, Book - King George County 1800 Census, (Colonial Beach, VA: DeJoux Publications, 1998).
 Entry 353.

-10. [S38] 1810 U.S. Federal Census (Population Schedule), King George County, Virginia, line 8, Samuel Dishman household, electronic image, (Online: Ancestry.com, Inc.,2002), image 10 of 37, subscription database, (Digital scan of original records in the National Archives, Washington, DC).
+10. [S38] 1810 U.S. Federal Census (Population Schedule), King George County, Virginia, line 8, Samuel Dishman household, electronic image, (Online: Ancestry.com, Inc., 2002), image 10 of 37, subscription database, (Digital scan of original records in the National Archives, Washington, DC).

 William Dishman